ncsa/Delta_doc/docs/source/user_guide/prog_env.rst

 See the `NVIDIA HPC SDK <https://developer.nvidia.com/hpc-sdk>`_ page for more information.

-Note: The Multi-Process Service (MPS) is not enabled anywhere on Delta, and there are no plans to support it in the future.
+Note: The Multi-Process Service (MPS) is not enabled on Delta and there are no plans to support it in the future.

 HIP/ROCm (AMD MI100)